-- (a) If the period of overtime is more than 1.5 hours after working ordinary hours an employee, before starting such overtime, will be allowed a meal break of 20 minutes, which will be paid for at their ordinary hourly rate. - (b) If agreement is reached between the employer and employee for variation of this provision to meet the circumstances of work in hand, then the employer will not be required to make payment in excess of 20 minutes. - (c) An employee working overtime will be allowed a meal break of 20 minutes for each four hours of overtime worked provided that the employee continues to work after the meal break. - (d) An employee required to work overtime for more than 1.5 hours after working ordinary hours will either be supplied meals by the employer, or be paid \$14.27 for the first and subsequent meals. - (e) An employee required to start work two or more hours prior to the normal commencement time will be paid \$14.27 meal allowance and be allowed a 20 minute meal break as soon as is practicable.
+- (a) If the period of overtime is more than 1.5 hours after working ordinary hours an employee, before starting such overtime, will be allowed a meal break of 20 minutes, which will be paid for at their ordinary hourly rate. - (b) If agreement is reached between the employer and employee for variation of this provision to meet the circumstances of work in hand, then the employer will not be required to make payment in excess of 20 minutes.

+- (c) An employee working overtime will be allowed a meal break of 20 minutes for each four hours of overtime worked provided that the employee continues to work after the meal break. - (d) An employee required to work overtime for more than 1.5 hours after working ordinary hours will either be supplied meals by the employer, or be paid \$15.06 for the first and subsequent meals. - (e) An employee required to start work two or more hours prior to the normal commencement time will be paid \$15.06 meal allowance and be allowed a 20 minute meal break as soon as is practicable. - (f) This allowance will be payable in any event where an employee is required to start work at or prior to 5.00 am. - (g) Where an employee is required to work overtime on a Saturday or Sunday the first prescribed meal break will be between 10.00 am and 1.00 pm and be paid at ordinary rates.